PR0C355/jupyterhub-ingress-anvil/README.md

 # JupyterHub with Ingress - Helm Chart

 This Helm chart deploys a JupyterHub instance with an Ingress resource.
 JupyterHub is a multi-user Jupyter Notebook server that allows multiple users to access and run Jupyter Notebooks on a shared cluster.
-This chart was designed for the [Anvil Cluster](https://doi.org/10.1145/3491418.3530766) but should be applicable to any Kubernetes deployment.
+This chart was designed for the [Anvil Cluster](https://doi.org/10.1145/3491418.3530766) but should be applicable to any Kubernetes deployment with a deplooyed ingress-nginx controller.

 ## Prerequisites